The Shetland Sheepdog Breed Standard

 The Shetland Sheepdog Breed Standard is a set of guidelines that describes the ideal characteristics, temperament and physical appearance of the Sheltie breed.
+Learn about the requirements breeders have to fulfill in order to successfully show Shelties.

 There are very slight variations in the Sheltie Standards of the American Kennel Club and the English Shetland Sheepdog Club, and most Shelties would have some issues competing in the other's show ring.
 But ultimately all breeding lines are from the same original stock of the early 20th century.

 This article is not the definitive Standard but reflects many points of note about the American and English Breed Standards.
-For the complete Standards, visit the American Shetland Sheepdog Association or the English Shetland Sheepdog Club.
+For the complete Standard, visit the American Shetland Sheepdog Association or the English Shetland Sheepdog Club.

 Shelties trace their ancestry back to the Shetland Islands of Scotland, where their Collie genes were crossed with small, intelligent, long-haired breeds.
 This reduced the herding breed then known as Toonies to miniature proportions.